 Look for Comprehensive Operating Software (OS) Support

 This is another area that requires you to look toward the future.
-We’ve recently seen a shift from Windows to Android as the preferred operating system for enterprise devices.
+The shift from Windows to Android as the preferred operating system for enterprise devices is already well under way.
 Companies whose UEM or MDM platform could not support both were in a difficult situation.

 It’s vital for your UEM or MDM solution to be flexible in its operating system compatibility, otherwise you may need to implement a second platform to remedy the gap in coverage.
 Future-proof your enterprise by selecting a solution that can support a wide variety of operating systems, including new versions, while continuing to support legacy environments.

-This can be particularly critical for organizations with BYOD programs which require a UEM or MDM platform that supports all in-service devices, whether they run on iOS, Android, Windows, MacOS, ChromeOS or another system.
+This mobile device management evaluation criteria can be particularly critical for organizations with BYOD programs which require a UEM or MDM platform that supports all in-service devices, whether they run on iOS, Android, Windows, MacOS, ChromeOS or another system.

 Educate Yourself on Available UEM/MDM Features

 Your company’s physical footprint or workforce dynamics may make remote access or control critical.
-High value equipment may drive you to prioritize a device location feature, which provides real-time data on exactly where all enterprise devices are.
-Network and data security is top of mind for many organizations, so be sure to consider which features and integrations are available in each platform you are evaluating.
+High-value equipment may drive you to prioritize a device location feature, which provides real-time data on exactly where all enterprise devices are.
+Network and data security is top of mind for many organizations, so consider which features and integrations are available in each platform you are evaluating.